Special Educational Needs

 Sensory CircuitsThe Sensory Circuits programme has been devised by Occupational Therapists to provide regular controlled input to specific sensory motor systems.
 Pupils identified with behavioural needs such as fidgeting, poor concentration, and difficulty in connecting with their learning, can be energised or settled by an individual circuit of activities and equipment, promoting physical, social and emotional development.
 The frequency and timings for the sessions are personalised to each child.

 The Clever Fingers programme is used together with scissor skill activities and are delivered weekly to pupils who have been identified by staff and parents.
 Fine motor skills are vital to the development of many competencies in young children.
 Activities are divided into sections focusing on warming up, hand and finger strength, manipulation and eye-hand co-ordination.
 In addition the sessions include early pattern and letter writing skills.

-If you wish to discuss any of the above or a specific issue regarding your child, Mrs Grace Smith (SENCO), can be contacted as follows:
+If you wish to discuss any of the above or a specific issue regarding your child, Mrs Zara Smith (SENCO), can be contacted as follows:

 Tel: 01227 760084

 Our access plan can also be found below: